 10. Taking time to analyze what they have learnt and applying it in real life.

 Activities for Intrapersonal Skills in combination with other Intelligences

-When talking about The Multiple Intelligences, it is important to remember that we do not only possess one dominant intelligence but two or even three.
+When talking about Multiple Intelligences, it is important to remember that we do not only possess one dominant intelligence but two or even three.

-Which means that when setting up activities for your intrapersonal learner try to integrate both dominant abilities.
+This means that when setting up activities for your intrapersonal learner try to integrate both dominant abilities.

 So let’s take a look at some activities for intrapersonal intelligence in combination with some of the other intelligences.

 - Using role-play to act out the material learnt.
 For example, if they learn about famous explorers like Christopher Columbus or Captain James Cook, allow them to recreate one of their famous adventures.

 - Single-person sports like swimming, dancing, golf, horse riding, surfing, scuba diving etc.

 - Building objects from Lego bricks, bristle blocks or cubes to illustrate ideas from lessons.